killytoronto/textanalyzer/README.md

 Is this as good as the paid, premium versions of similar apps?
  - No but it's free and works pretty quickly for meduim-sized texts

+At the moment, the tool analyzes texts in English.
+Support for additional languages is planned.